zhousarah/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/mv3-very-high-memory-series.md

 <sup>1</sup>VHM VM Sizes are virtual machine sizes that are Isolated to a specific hardware type and dedicated to a single customer, these VMs are generation 3 only and support
   a subset of generation 3 supported Images.
 Please see below for the list of supported images for Mv3-series
-- Windows Server 2023 SP1 latest builds
+- Windows Server 2022 SP1 latest builds
 - SUSE Linux enterprise Server 15 SP4 and later
 - Red Hat Enterprise Linux 8.8 or later
 - Ubuntu 23.10 or later

+> [!IMPORTANT]
-Please contact your Azure Account Manager to inquire about accessing these VHM VM sizes
+> Please contact your Azure Account Manager to inquire about accessing these VHM VM sizes.

 ## Size table definitions